sonic160/digital_twin_robot/documents/cm_matlab_ros/build_msg_in_matlab.md

     - If you see an error message: `Current compiler MinGW64 Compiler (C++) is not supported for ROS build.
 To choose a compiler, run 'mex -setup cpp'.`
         - Install Visual Studio C++ 2019 or later.
 Download the community version from [here](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022&source=VSLandingPage&cid=2030&passive=false)
-        - Make sure that the "Desktop development with C++" workload is selected when installing Visual Studio (see the tutorial [here](https://learn.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2022#step-4---choose-workloads)).
+        - Make sure that the "Desktop development with C++" and  "Universal Windows Platform development" workloads are selected when installing Visual Studio (see the tutorial [here](https://learn.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2022#step-4---choose-workloads)).

 6. Follow the instructions you got from the screen above, which is summarized in `after_generate_msg.m`.
 If everything goes well, you should be able to find `msg_cm` appearing in the message list.